flongo82/node-folder-mirroring/README.md

 ## Mirroring the GPIO folder on a Raspberry PI 2
 This tool has been tested on a Raspberry PI 2 Model B V1.1 with the aim of mirroring the GPIO folder.
 The tests have been performed with both the Raspbian Jessie Lite distribution and the Ubuntu 16.04 LTS distribution.

+Note that the fuse-bindings library on which we base our implementation does not support the poll() POSIX call.
+Thus, at the moment, it is not possible to wait for some event on a file descriptor.
+This means that, for example, the watch() call of the [onoff library](https://github.com/fivdi/onoff) does not currently work on the mirrored GPIO folder.

 ### Raspbian Jessie Lite

 #### Update and upgrade the system: